 KOCATEPE MOSQUE (1987)

 The Kocatepe Mosque is one of Ankara’s symbols.
-Being one of the biggest mosques in the world, it dominates the area where it’s constructed and it can be seen from many different parts of the city.
+Being one of the biggest mosques in the world, it dominates the area in which it’s constructed and it can be seen from many different parts of the city.

 This mosque follows the same pattern.
 In my opinion, it’s a beautiful and a very impressive construction.